whatyouhide/whatyouhide.github.io/content/posts/2022-12-01-advent-of-code-2022/index.md

 ## Day 13

-Today's problem involved a well-known data structure for us functional programmers: linked lists.
+Today's problem could be solved with different data structures.
+The important property was the ability to arbitrarily nest lists of integers.
+I used a well-known data structure for us functional programmers: linked lists.
 Thanks to day 7, I now know a bit more about Rust's smart pointers, so I was able to use `Box`es here.
 I started with the main data structure.
 A linked list is made of a **cons cell** that holds a value, plus a link to the next cons cell.
 In this case, since we can have nested lists, a cons cell can be:

   * an integer (I went with `u16`)
   * a linked list (think of the first nested list in `[[1], 2, 3]`)